 Got a question about an SV(M) tool, feature or setting?
 We may have answered it already.
-Read our FAQs below for common user questions—plus answers—about how to use the SV(M) platform.
+See below for common user questions — plus answers — about the SV(M) platform.

-This page answers questions about using the SV(M) app.
-For questions about our streaming model, data collection methodology and how we calculate viewership behind the scenes, check out our Model FAQs:
+This page answers questions about using the SV(M) platform: UI, UX and everything you can see in-app.
+For questions about our underlying streaming model, data collection methodology and how we calculate viewership behind the scenes, see Model FAQs:

 SV(M) Model FAQs: Viewership, data sources and chart eligibility

-If you still can’t find an answer or need clarification, contact Support.
-We update FAQs regularly with user submissions.
+If you still need clarification, contact Support.
+We update FAQs regularly based on user submissions.

 Home and Charts are limited to one week of data at a time.